Anopheles darlingi: Habitat

 In its native range A. darlingi larvae are found by Manguin et al 1996 and Rozendaal 1992 to inhabit littoral, riverine, and backwater bodies.
 In its invasive Iquitos range Lounibos and Conn 2000 also find them in aquacultural ponds.

 Range

-A. darlingi was absent from Iquitos, Peru until shortly after 1991.
+Anopheles darlingi was absent from Iquitos, Peru until shortly after 1991.

 Insecticide resistance

-Marinotti et al 2013 provides the first whole genome sequence.
+Marinotti et al. (2013) provide the first whole genome sequence.
 This has greatly accelerated understanding of insecticide resistance in A. darlingi.
 Among other discoveries, Marinotti finds 20 esterases, 30 glutathione S-transferases, and 89 P450s.